-Italian guitars, British pianos and other Folk, Contemporary and Electronic sounds come together as music collective Kefaya jam tonight
+Italian guitars, British pianos and other Folk, Contemporary and Electronic sounds come together as music collective Kefaya jam on Thursday night

 The genre of global Fusion music is increasingly popular in Mumbai.
 As a part of the Global Music Festival in Blue Frog, Kefaya, an international collective of musicians founded and led by Italian guitarist, Giuliano Modarelli and British pianist, Al MacSween will perform live.
 The band explores world Folk traditions through improvisation, live electronics and contemporary grooves.